-Bradford Teaching Hospitals NHS Foundation Trust is delighted to announce that Consultant Respiratory Physician Dinesh Saralaya is set to receive one of the UK’s most prestigious research awards.
+Bradford Teaching Hospitals NHS Foundation Trust is delighted to announce that Consultant Respiratory Physician Dinesh Saralaya has received one of the UK’s most prestigious research awards.

-Dinesh has been a leading light in respiratory research for many years and is now set to receive the Royal College of Physician’s (RCP) NIHR Clinical Research Network 2019 award in the consultant category for “outstanding research leadership in the NHS”.
+Dinesh has been a leading light in respiratory research for many years and has now received the Royal College of Physician’s (RCP) NIHR Clinical Research Network 2019 award in the consultant category for “outstanding research leadership in the NHS”.

 Dinesh, who is also our own Associate Director of Research, richly deserves the award which is recognition for leading the transformation of our Respiratory Clinical Trials Unit into a global centre for severe asthma and COPD (Chronic Obstructive Pulmonary Disease) research.

-He said: “I am truly delighted at this honour and will receive the award on October 16 at the RCP in London.
+He said: “I am truly delighted at this honour which saw me receive the award on October 16 at the RCP in London.